Skip to main content

 • Located on North Campus

-• Single, double, and triple rooms arranged in pods along the corridor with corridor bathrooms.
+• Single, double, and quad rooms (large spaces that accommodate 4 students) arranged in pods along the corridor with corridor bathrooms.
 Pods are single gender; floors are mixed gender.

 • Bedrooms contain, for each occupant: an extra-long twin bed, a wardrobe and three drawer bureau, a desk and desk chair, a desk lamp, a wastebasket, and recycling bin